 What is the Best Electric Skillet?

 An often asked question that we get here is what the best electric skillet is.
-We’ve been asked this so many times that we’ve decided to put up our own list of our top electric skillet recommendations.
+We’ve been asked this so many times that we’ve decided to put up our own list of our top electric skillet recommendations for 2017.
 These are, in our opinion, the finest electric skillets on the market.

 1. Best Electric Skillet: Cuisinart CSK-150 1500-Watt Electric Skillet